abiola814/Weather-script/README.md

 Weather data is retrieved from the OpenWeatherMap API, processed, and saved by a secure Python script.
 This project exemplifies strong error management, safe API key handling, and appropriate data processing.

-## Features

-- Fetching of weather data securely from OpenWeatherMap API
-- Proper storing of environment secret i.e not hardcoded
-- Process and format weather data into a user-friendly structure
-- Transforming and format of weather response data for
-- loading of user-friendly data to json
-- Comprehensive error handling for network issues, API errors, and data processing
-- Logging and monitoring
-- perform unit test for weather script

 ## Prerequisites

 - Python 3.11 or higher
 - OpenWeatherMap API key (get one for free at [OpenWeatherMap](https://home.openweathermap.org/users/sign_up))

 ## Installation